 Physiologic Changes in the Nervous System

-The brain is the primary organ in the nervous system.
+The brain is the primary organ of the nervous system.
 During childhood, its ability to think and function steadily increases, allowing a child to acquire complex skills.
 Its abilities will be relatively stable in early adulthood and will decline after a certain age.
 Although brain functioning as we age varies from person to person, it usually affects the short-term memory, verbal abilities, and intellectual performance.
 Older people often have a slower reaction time and brain performance compared to young people.
 The effects of aging on the brain functioning have an influence in certain disorders like stroke, underactive thyroid gland and degenerative brain disorders like Alzheimer disease.
 However, this still varies from person to person.

 The spinal cord and the peripheral nerves will also change as people age.
-The disks located in the back bones become brittle and hard, losing its capacity to cushion it and start to place pressure on the spinal cord and the nerves emerging from it.
-Peripheral nerves on the contrary may conduct impulses slowly, resulting in a decrease of sensation, clumsiness and slower reflexes.
+The disks located in the backbones become brittle and hard, losing its capacity to cushion it and start to place pressure on the spinal cord and the nerves emerging from it.
+Peripheral nerves, on the contrary, may conduct impulses slowly, resulting in a decrease of sensation, clumsiness and slower reflexes.
 Degeneration is common among older people.
 The blood flow decreases and the ability of the nervous system to self-repair becomes slower and incomplete.
 This makes them vulnerable to injuries and various diseases.

 Physiologic Changes in the Endocrine System